gilnam74/vex-sneppet/VEX-snippets.md

 ## VEX expressions
-Using VEX in parameter interface of Houdini nodes.
+Using VEX in the parameter interface of Houdini nodes.
 See [documentation](http://www.sidefx.com/docs/houdini/expressions/index.html)

 #### Get Attributes
 ```c